 Rabies is a fatal virus that cannot be cured once symptoms are present, can easily spread to other animals and humans, and has frightening symptoms.

-How Common is Rabies?
+How Common Is Rabies?

 In the United States, it is rare, because the rabies vaccine is so common.
 It is not eradicated and is a serious threat to unvaccinated pets.
-Even with many states making it illegal for most mammalian pets to not be vaccinated, approximately 3 humans and hundreds of dogs and cats are killed by rabies each year.
+Even with many states making

-What are the Symptoms of Rabies?
+What Are The Symptoms Of Rabies?